Itamar-Dalal/pwnable.kr/pwnable.kr/md5_calculator/README.md

 08049187      system(line: "echo `date` >> log")
 08049192      return 0
 ```
-<ul>Note:</ul> The code for the rest of the functions is not neccecry for the solution of the challnge, we just need to know what they do.
+Note: The code for the rest of the functions is not neccecry for the solution of the challnge, we just need to know what they do.

 ## Analysis